Baroness Shriti Vadera

-Shriti Vadera is Chair of Prudential Plc.
+Shriti Vadera is Chair of Prudential Plc and The Royal Shakespeare Company.
 Shriti was Chair of Santander UK from 2015-2020 and until recently Senior Independent Director of BHP.

 Shriti was Non-Executive Director at Astra Zeneca Plc between 2010 and 2019, Chair of the European Financial Services Chairmen’s Advisory Committee on EU exit negotiations from 2016-2019, and Co-Chair of the No10 Business Council for Financial and Professional Services 2019-2020.